-Dr. Zadeh is an associate professor in the Electrical and Computer Engineering Department at Kettering University.
+Dr. Zadeh is an associate professor at the Electrical and Computer Engineering Department at Kettering University.
 He received his M.A.Sc.
 (2004) and Ph.D (2009) in Electrical and Computer Engineering from Concordia University and the University of Waterloo, Canada, respectively.
-He also has over 8 years of industry experience as a computer Engineer and software development specialist.
-He is interested largely in the areas of Haptics, physical human robot interaction (pHRI), and Medical Robotics.
+He also has over 8 years of industry experience as an engineer and software development specialist.
+He is interested largely in the areas of Advanced Driver-Assistance Systems (ADAS), Cyber Physical systems, Cybersecurity/Networking, and Virtual/Augmented Reality.
+He is serving as a committee member and reviewer of several conferences and journals, such as ICRA, IROS, and IEEE Transactions on Robotics-Letter (RAL), IEEE Vehicular Technologies Conference (VTC), to name a few.
+He is also active member of professional societies such as IEEE and SAE.
+Dr. Zadeh was recipient of 2013 Kettering Faculty Research Fellowship Award.
+He is also the chair of University Curriculum Committee since July 2017.
+Dr Zadeh is an advisor of AutoDrive Challenge.

 Ali received his bachelor degree in Electrical Engineering, majoring in Control Engineering from Shiraz University.
 He is currently a graduate research assistant in Computer Engineering at Kettering University.
-His research currently involves applying machine learning, statistical, robot learning from demonstration, and physical human-robot interaction methods to provide haptic guidance in order to improve minimally invasive surgery performance.
-Ali’s research interest includes big data, deep learning, machine learning, data mining, linear and non-linear control, haptics, medical robots and automation in surgery.
+His research currently involves applying machine learning, statistical, robot learning from demonstration, and physical human-robot interaction methods to provide haptic guidance.
+Ali’s research interest includes big data, deep learning, machine learning, data mining, linear and non-linear control, haptics, and automation.

 Hadi does research on skill modeling using machine learning algorithms in physical Human-Computer Interaction (pHRI).
 Since human has an unpredictable and non-linear behavior, designing probabilistic and/or statistical models for human behavior could improve pHRI.
 He currently works on the design of a haptic-enabled minimally invasive surgery training simulator.
 He plans to use NDI 3D Investigator system to include upper body motion in human modeling scheme and provide visual and haptic feedback in real time.
 Hadi received his bachelor degree from Shiraz University.